cosmos/cosmos-sdk/docs/core/telemetry.md

 # Telemetry

+Gather relevant insights about your application and modules with custom metrics and telemetry. {synopsis}

 The Cosmos SDK enables operators and developers to gain insight into the performance and behavior of their application through the use of the `telemetry` package.
 The Cosmos SDK currently supports enabling in-memory and prometheus as telemetry sinks.
 This allows the ability to query for and scrape